Alpacas for Everyone!

 One of my most rewarding moments to date was taking a small group on an Alpaca Trek and one lovely lad ending up leading the entire trek up front with his pal Bubbles - the two of them hummed continuously the whole way in some secret conversation.
 They didn't have a care in the world, just strolling off across the moors together.

-As Animal Encounters and Picnic with the Paca experiences are exclusive to your party then you don't need to worry about sharing your time with anyone else.
+As Alpaca Encounters and Picnic with the Paca experiences are exclusive to your party then you don't need to worry about sharing your time with anyone else.
 You can just be you!
 No judgement, no crowds - just you and the alpacas, oh and some woolly, cuddly sheep.
 Alpaca Treks can also be exclusive for your party - I just ask that you buy six alpaca walking tickets and it's all yours.
 I will even let you bring some companions for free up to 4 people.
 Just contact me before booking to get your voucher code.

 For those with learning disabilities, you can't find a better type of animal to hang out with than an alpaca.
 My boys are super curious, gentle natured and most are very tactile, allowing you to stroke them and get up close.
 They are the best type of animal for building someone's confidence and are very calming to be around.

-Animal Encounters allow you to get very involved with the animals in a nice relaxed and easy environment.
+Alpaca Encounters allow you to get very involved with the animals in a nice relaxed and easy environment.
 There is plenty of seating, a 'feel safe enclosure' for those who may be a little nervous and you are welcome to use the orchard if you need a really quiet space for a while.

 Alpacas are trained specifically as therapy animals for a reason - they are able to really connect with a person just by being themselves.
 Contact with these wonderful animals can bring huge benefits for those with dementia or similar memory problems.